jwkvam/bowtie/doc/quickstart.rst

             }]
         })

-The :py:class:`bowtie.control.Nouislider` component sends its values as a list of strings so we had to cast it to a float.
+The :py:class:`bowtie.control.Slider` component sends its values as a list of strings so we had to cast it to a float.

 Lastly we need to build the application by laying out the components and connecting listeners to events.
 The ``App`` class handles this and we put this logic into a function.